Cosmosgazerr/Research-Project-approval/project2/README.md

-esearch & Project approval (Part 2)
+research & Project approval (Part 2)
 Concepts
 For this project, we expect you to look at these concepts: